abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 }
 ```

 > **Note**: Currently, only the [LeptonX Theme](https://leptontheme.com/) renders groups for menu items.
+See the "LeptonX - Render Groups for Menu Items" below for a demonstration

 ### Introducing the `BlazorWebAssemblyCurrentApplicationConfigurationCacheResetService`

 In this version, we have introduced the `BlazorWebAssemblyCurrentApplicationConfigurationCacheResetService` service to re-initialize application configurations.
-This service can be helpful, if you want to reset the application configurations after you have changed some configurations through your code.
-For example, you might have changed some values of some settings and might want to be able to get the new settings without needing to refresh the page, for this purpose `BlazorWebAssemblyCurrentApplicationConfigurationCacheResetService.ResetAsync()` method can be used to re-initialize the application configurations and cache the updated configurations for further usages.
+This service can be helpful, if you want to reset the application configurations after changing some configurations through your code.
+For example, you might have changed the values of some settings and might want to be able to get the new settings without the need to refresh the page.
+For this purpose, the `BlazorWebAssemblyCurrentApplicationConfigurationCacheResetService.ResetAsync()` method can be used to re-initialize the application configurations and cache the updated configurations for further usages.

 > For more information, please see [https://github.com/abpframework/abp/issues/15887](https://github.com/abpframework/abp/issues/15887).

 ### CMS Kit Comments: Disallowing External URLs

 CMS Kit provides a [comment system](https://docs.abp.io/en/abp/7.2/Modules/Cms-Kit/Comments) to add the comment feature to any kind of resource, like blog posts for an example.
-CMS Kit comments section is good for visitor comments and can improve your interaction with your application users.
+The CMS Kit comment section is good for visitor comments and can improve your interaction with your application users.

 Sometimes, malicious users (or bots) can submit advertisement links into the comment sections.
-With this version, you can specify *allowed external URLs* for a specific comment section and disallow the any other external URLs.
+With this version, you can specify *allowed external URLs* for a specific comment section and disallow any other external URLs.
 You just need to configure the `CmsKitCommentOptions` as follows:

 ```csharp
 Configure<CmsKitCommentOptions>(options =>